arijitsaha2002/Faast-A-FaaS-Framework/README.md

     ```

 ### Generating Analysis Results
-- We need to setup metrics-server REST-API.
-Run the following command in two different terminal windows:
+- Run the following python file in *analysis* directory to perform the analysis for different cluster configurations to generate the logs for response-time and resource utilization:
+    To get the *<host>* for making requests run
     ```bash
-    minikube dashboard --port=20000
+    minikube ip
     ```

-- Now, run the following command to perform the analysis for different cluster configurations to generate the logs for response-time and resource utilization:
+    And then run the following command:
     ```bash
-    bash src/analysis/perform_analysis.sh <host> <url> <app-type> <app-name>
+    bash perform_analysis.sh <host> <url> <app-type> <app-name>
     ```
     This will generate the all the logs for response-time and resource utilization based on a worload defined earlier.
     The file names are in the following format: